fossasia/open-event-droidgen/docs/installation/gce-kubernetes.md

     ```
     ./kubernetes/deploy.sh standalone-create
     ```
-- Get the IP address of your deployment by running
+- Get the IP address of your deployment by running.
+(You may need to execute it multiple times until the IP Address is assigned)

-    ```angular2html
+    ```
     kubectl get ingress --namespace web android-generator-notls
     ```
+- Wait for a few mins (5-10m) before you move on to the next step.
 - The generator will be accessible at the above mentioned IP address.